Process for Assessing Real Property in Kentucky

 The board of assessment appeals is scheduled to convene between 25 and 35 calendar days after the close of the tax roll inspection period.
 The county clerk will notify the property owner of the specific date and time the appeal hearing has been scheduled.

 At the appeal hearing, the property owner will be expected to provide factual information to support his or her claim of value for the property.
 If no information is provided, the local board of assessment appeals is required to deny the appeal.
 The PVA must also present evidence to support the assessed value.
 The property owner will be notified by certified mail of the decision of the local board.
-This notification will also include instructions on how to appeal to the Kentucky Claims Commission if the property owner remains dissatisfied with the assessed value.
+This notification will also include instructions on how to appeal to the Kentucky Board of Tax Appeals if the property owner remains dissatisfied with the assessed value.

-The Kentucky Claims Commission has information on the appeals process before that board.
+The Kentucky Board of Tax Appeals has information on the appeals process before that board.

 Property Tax Bill Payment Schedule